monorkin/yabeda-actioncable/README.md

-  This happens because the short-running actions measure the number of allocations before and after they execute.
-If another action is allocating a lot of objects at the same time then the measurement of the short-running action will include those objects in its measurement
-  which artificially inflates the number of allocations it reports.
+  This happens because the short-running actions measure the number of allocations before and after they execute and report the difference.
+If another action is allocating a lot of objects at the same time then the measurement of the short-running action will include those objects in its measurement which artificially inflates the number of allocations it reports.

 </details>